November 7th - Pomona, California -

 The pretty meadow we started out with

-What four days of rain and 50 motorhomes do to a pretty meadow full of grass Butterflies in the tire marks left behind
+What four days of rain and 50 motorhomes do to a pretty meadow full of grass

-Milton Hershey started in her memory to help under privileged children since they were able to have any of their own.
-The school has over 1500 hundred
+Hershey started it in her memory to help under privileged children since they weren't able to have any children of their own and she always wanted a large

-students from K through 12th.
-The students come from all over the United States, and are housed and cared for here in Hershey.
-Every few blocks on the
+family.
+Today, the school has over 1500 hundred students from K through 12th.
+The students come from all over the United States from underprivileged

-trolley ride they would again hand out candy.
-You can see below that even their light posts all around town are of the Hershey theme.
-They all are topped with
+that even their light posts all around town are of the Hershey theme.
+They all are topped with a giant Hershey Kiss above the light.
+Some of them are wrapped

-a giant Hershey Kiss above the light.
-Some of them are wrapped Kisses and some are unwrapped.
-We had quite a fun time in chocolate town and learned
+Kisses and some are unwrapped.
+We had quite a fun time in chocolate town and learned more than we ever knew there was to learn about Hershey.

 September 10th - East Earl, Pennsylvania - Happy Birthday to Frank!!

-Amish Country is gorgeous.
+Amish country is gorgeous.
 We are parked in the middle of town on a slight hill and all you can see around us are Amish farms and fields and grain elevators.

 The countryside here is lush and green.
 In most cities and suburbs we are used to seeing rows and rows of homes all looking alike.
 Here in East Earl all you